They Came in Ships: an Anthology of Indo-Guyanese Writing

 Ian McDonald

 Ian McDonald was born in Trinidad in 1933.
 He read History at Cambridge and was a gifted tennis player and captained the Cambridge, Guyana and West Indies Davis Cup teams.
 He first went to Guyana in 1955 and was Director of Bookers and then of the Guyana Sugar Industry and then CEO of the Sugar Association of the Caribbean.
-A long-time columnist for the Stabroek News, he is the author of ten books of poetry, a novel, The Hummingbird Tree (a BBC Drama), and has edited two major anthologies of West Indian writing.
+A long-time columnist for the Stabroek News, he is the author of eleven books of poetry, a novel, The Hummingbird Tree (a BBC Drama), and has edited two major anthologies of West Indian writing.
 He lives in Guyana.

 View full profile